-Table 61.
+Table 56.
 System Power Plane

 Plane Controlled By Description Processor SLP_S3# signal The SLP_S3# signal can be used to cut the power to the processor completely.
-Main (Applicable to Platform, PCH does not have a Main well) SLP_S3# signal When SLP_S3# goes active, power can be shut off to any circuit not required to wake the system The processor, PCI Express will typically be power-gated when the Main power plane is shut down, although there may be small subsections powered.
+Main (Applicable to Platform, PCH does not have a Main well) SLP_S3# signal When SLP_S3# goes active, power can be shut off to any circuit not required to wake the system from the S3 state.
+Since the S3 state requires that the memory context be preserved, power must be retained to the main memory.
+The processor, PCI Express will typically be power-gated when the Main power plane is shut down, although there may be small subsections powered.
 Note: The PCH power is not controlled by the SLP_S3# signal, but instead by the SLP_SUS# signal.
+Memory SLP_S4# signal SLP_S5# signal When SLP_S4# goes active, power can be shut off to any circuit not required to wake the system from the S4.
+Since the memory context does not need to be preserved in the S4 state, the power to the memory can also be shut down. continued

-Plane Controlled By Description Memory SLP_S4# signal SLP_S5# signal When SLP_S4# goes active, power can be shut off to any circuit not required to wake the system from the S4.
-Since the memory context does not need to be preserved in the S4 state, the power to the memory can also be shut down.
-When SLP_S5# goes active, power can be shut off to any circuit not required to wake the system from the S5 state.
+Plane Controlled By Description When SLP_S5# goes active, power can be shut off to any circuit not required to wake the system from the S5 state.
 Since the memory context does not need to be preserved in the S5 state, the power to the memory can also be shut down.
 Intel® CSME SLP_A# SLP_A# signal is asserted when the Intel CSME goes to M-Off or M3-PG.
 Depending on the platform, this pin may be used to control power to various devices that are part of the Intel CSME sub-system in the platform.
 LAN SLP_LAN# This signal is asserted in Sx/M-Off or Sx/M3-PG when both host and Intel CSME WoL are not supported.
 This signal can be use to control power to the Platform LAN Connect Device.
 Primary Well SLP_SUS# This signal is asserted when the Primary rails can be externally shut off for enhanced power saving.
-VCCIO and VCCSTG CPU_C10_GATE# This signal is asserted when the processor enters C10 and can handle VCCIO, VCCSTG and VCCPLL_OC being lowered to 0 V. DEVICE[n] Implementation Specific Individual subsystems may have their own power plane.
+DEVICE[n] Implementation Specific Individual subsystems may have their own power plane.
 For example, GPIO signals may be used to control the power to disk drives, audio amplifiers, or the display screen.

-22.4.5 SMI#/SCI Generation
+23.4.4 SMI#/SCI Generation